Menu Close

 Action Skills

-Contest Coordinator: Courtney Glock
+Contest Coordinator: Courtney Glock, Nebraska State Fair

 Students deliver a five- to seven-minute demonstration of an occupational skill in an area in which a student is training.
+Student provides all their own equipment and props.

 Additional Information: Register IEP Students Only